fwupd/fwupd/README.md

 feedback to LVFS administrators and OEM developers regarding firmware update process efficacy.

-The privacy policy regarding this data can be viewed on the [fwupd website](https://fwupd.org/privacy).
+The privacy policy regarding this data can be viewed on the [lvfs readthedocs site](https://lvfs.readthedocs.io/en/latest/privacy.html).

 To report the status of an update, run: